Riyabisai-13/task-7/README.md

 ## After removal of the extensions

-1. My browser started working smoothly than before and unecessaru ads also stopped appearing.
+1. I went to the extensions clicked on the "remove" option and the particular extension stopped working.
+My browser started working smoothly than before and unecessaru ads also stopped appearing.